YouGoDevs/Sexy-UI/README.md

 </p>
 <br />

-Sexy-UI simplifies the first step in your production process by providing super-accessible plug and play UI components
+<p align="center"> Sexy-UI simplifies the first step in your production process by providing super-accessible plug and play UI components </p>

 <div align="center">
   <br />
   <br />
+   <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
   <a href="https://github.com/dec0dOS/amazing-github-template/issues/new?assignees=&labels=bug&template=01_BUG_REPORT.md&title=bug%3A+">Report a Bug</a>
   ·
   <a href="https://github.com/dec0dOS/amazing-github-template/issues/new?assignees=&labels=enhancement&template=02_FEATURE_REQUEST.md&title=feat%3A+">Request a Feature</a>